peterfox1/fsmp-print/fs-macro-panel/README.md

 Can be printed either way up.
 They are best printed the right way up for first layer adhesion.

-Print each one individually (or use the individual output option if available) for best results.
+Print each one individually (or use the individual output option if available) to avoid stringing.

 ![](img/modifier_buttons.png)